Chaitanyx/SN_ChaitanyaLade/README.md

 VPN (WireGuard) for secure remote connectivity

-HTTPS with Nginx and Let’s Encrypt
+HTTPS with Nginx and Encryption

 Encrypted storage for sensitive data